Dragons in Iceland

 The Icelandic Sagas contains the first description of the four guardian spirits.
 They were first described by Snorri Sturluson in his work, Heimskringla [History of the Kings of Norway]:

 “King Harald [Gormsson of Denmark] told a man versed in magic to travel to Iceland in a different shape and find out what he could learn there to tell him.
 The man set out in the shape of a whale.
 And when he approached land he headed west along the north coast.
 He saw that all the mountains and hills were full of land spirits, some large and some small.
 Off Vopnafjörður he entered the fjord, intending to go ashore.

 Then a huge dragon came down along the valley with a train of serpents, insects, and toads breathing poison over him.
 He fled and went westward off the coast as far as Eyjafjörður and went into the fjord there.
-Then a bird flew towards that was so great that its wings spread over the mountains on either side of the fjord, and many other birds with it, large and small.
+Then a bird that was so great that its wings spread over the mountains flew on either side of the fjord, and many other birds with it, large and small.
 He left there and continued westwards, then turned south into Breiðafjörður, and headed for the fjord.